sebbdk/vargr-dbai/readme.md

 # Koida
-Koa api data storage abstration.
+Koa api databases hydra storage abstration.

 Returns a configured koa instance with a Restfull CRUD API configured.
 Can be configured to use Sequalize, MongoDB, in memmory database, lowdb or all three together.